 - University of Glasgow funding

-The University of Glasgow is an established partner of the Finance University in Moscow and St Petersburg State University.
-Students from these institutions may join the University of Glasgow in January for two semesters to obtain a Glasgow master degree in Accounting & Finance.
-In January 2011 we received our first students from these institutions.
+The University of Glasgow is an established partner of the Financial University in Moscow since 2010.
+Students from the Finance University may join the University of Glasgow in January for two semesters to obtain a Glasgow in an an associated finance postgraduate taught programme.

 Study Abroad and Exchange opportunities at Glasgow